Santinell/jrpc2/README.md

             if (method === 'users.auth') {//for methods that don't require authorization return true;
             } else {
-                if (!app.user) {
                 //there you can check session ID or login and password of basic auth in headers.
-And check whether the user has access to that method cookies = url.parse('?' + (headers.cookie || ''), true).query;
+And check whether the user has access to that method if (!app.user) {
+                    cookies = url.parse('?' + (headers.cookie || ''), true).query;
-                    var sessionId = cookies.sessionId || '';
+                    var sessionID = cookies.sessionID || '';
                     var usersCollection = db.collection('users');
-                    app.user = usersCollection.findOne({session_id: sessionId});
+                    app.user = usersCollection.findOne({session_id: sessionID});
                     if (!app.user) //user not found
                         return false;
                 }